AniketGupta25/hard-hat-care/README.md

 4. Resource Allocation ([1.0, 10.0] where higher means higher workload)
 5. Performance ([0.0, 10.0] where higher means higher performance)

 Clients must upload a CSV file containing this data.
 This mental health score is used to flag employees.
+Download [CSV Template]()

 ## How to Use :notebook: